TahaHaris/TahaHaris/README.md

 - Created a horizontally scrolling 2D racing game on an embedded TFT display with smooth graphics rendering, user input control via slide potentiometer, and dynamic obstacle collision handling.

-- Conducted physics experiments validating theoretical models such as Hooke’s Law and pendulum small-angle approximation, incorporating rigorous data analysis and uncertainty quantification.
+- Designed and prototyped custom PCBs for embedded projects ensuring optimal layout and signal integrity.

-- Designed embedded code optimized for performance and memory efficiency using interrupt-driven timers for accurate real-time updates.
+- Implemented embedded code optimized for performance and memory efficiency using interrupt-driven timers for accurate real-time updates.

 ---